kendarorg/HttpAnsweringMachine/docs/basic.md

 Simply copy the main jar where you want with the "libs" folder at the same level.
 It works with Java 11!!

+Just a note, you can include jsons with the followint syntax, using single or double quotes The quotes are used to avoid messing with json formatting

+The content of the target file will replace AS-IS the include statement

+	"#include:/absolute/path/file.json"
+	"#include:relative/to/external/json/path/file.json"

 ### Http and Https configuration

-Prepare a basic configuration in an "external.properties" file in the same dir of the Jar
+Prepare a basic configuration in an "external.json" file in the same dir of the Jar

 The name for which the server will respond